Quantum spin liquids of Rydberg excitations in a honeycomb lattice induced by density-dependent Peierls phases: Ground-state phases and Effects of Nonlinear Hopping

-where $\bar{n}$ denotes the average density of the lattice.
-The density-density term is however kept to exclusively study the effect of the density-dependent hopping.
+Here $\bar{n}$ denotes the average density of the lattice.
 Since we consider half filling we set $\bar{n}=0.5$.
-The modified approximate Hamiltonian then reads
+The modified approximate Hamiltonian then reads {\resubmark

-This mean-field Hamiltonian is that of the Bose-Hubbard Haldane model with NN density-density interaction.
+} This mean-field Hamiltonian is that of the Bose-Hubbard Haldane model.
 The corresponding single-particle band-structure is that of Haldane's generalization of graphene in the topologically non-trivial regime \cite{Haldane1988}.
 However, as shown in \cite{Varney2010}, the hard-core boson character of the Rydberg excitations makes the many-body ground state topologically trivial.
 Note that while in one dimension hard-core bosons and fermions can behave identically under certain circumstances, this is decidedly not the case in two dimensions and the generalization of the Wigner-Jordan transformation to two dimensions requires to introduce effective gauge fields \cite{Fradkin1989}.
-The nearest neighbor interaction can drive the system into a insulating state but this state is a topologically trivial Mott insulator \cite{Varney2010}.

 In Fig.~\ref{fig:GS_fidelity_shapes_MF} we have plotted the fidelity metric of the ground-state as a function of the interaction strength $g$, using the mean-field Hamiltonian \eqref{eqn:Rydberg_BHH_MFinHopping} with periodic boundary conditions (PBC) on a torus.
-From the fidelity we see two regimes separated by a peak at $g\approx 0.5$.
-The left regime is continuously connected to the trivial limit $g=0$, where the system is in a BEC state.
-In order to understand the phase at $g>0.5$ it is sufficient to consider the case of $g\gg 1$ and drop the NN hopping term
+From the fidelity we see two regimes separated by a single peak.
+The left region is continuously connected to the trivial limit $g=0$, where the system is in a BEC state.
+In order to understand the phase in the right region it is sufficient to consider the case $g\gg 1$ {\resubmark where the NN hopping term is irrelevant} {\resubmark

-Now, the two triangular sublattices $(A)$ and $(B)$ of the hexagonal lattice are only connected through the density-density interaction term, whereas the internal dynamics in each of the sublattices is determined by the NNN hopping.
+} Now, the two triangular sublattices $(A)$ and $(B)$ of the hexagonal lattice are disconnected and the internal dynamics in each of the sublattices is determined by the NNN hopping.
 Furthermore, we can rewrite the Hamiltonian in terms of spin-$1/2$ matrices

 such that the NNN hopping term reads